Jacky-Yiu/ATAC-seq_Peak_Calling_Pipeline/README.md

 gzip genome_*.fq
 ```

-Basically, `seqtk sample` randomly sample (seed = 100, 654) 100000 reads from the original fastq to create 2 smaller sample.
-The pipeline is designe to take in multiple fastq in the input file as long as the have the following naming convention:
+Basically, `seqtk sample` randomly sample (seeds = 100 and 654) 100000 reads from the original fastq to create 2 smaller sample.
+The pipeline is design to take in multiple fastq in the input file as long as the have the following naming convention:

 -   `{sample_name}1.fq.gz`